pieroxy/conkw/ROADMAP.md

 Those existing that need to be ported to conkw (so, expect them soon)
 * *News* Grab news headlines, details being configurable.
-* *Stock* Grab stock levels for your preferred companies.
-Also cryptocurrencies.

 Those planned (so expect them later)
 * lm-sensors - to get temperatures, voltages and fan speeds on linux.